The Best Fictional Conference Room Designs

 After a recent merger with the Cutler Gleason Chaough ad agency, Sterling Cooper Draper Pryce rebrands into Sterling Cooper and Partners.
 The new agency is pitching for new business, including the coveted Hershey’s Chocolate account.

 The conference room where Don Draper and team make their pitch is small.
 Its intimate feel brings the executives from both companies closer, literally and figuratively.
-The room is covered with opaque walls, to keep outsiders from knowing what exactly is happening in the conference room.
+Opaque walls cover the room, to keep outsiders from knowing what exactly is happening in the conference room.

 Since it’s the late 1960s, there are no laptops or wireless conference room displays.
 It’s just an aisle, with a printed pitch deck.
 The only accessory meeting attendees have is a notebook and a pack of cigarettes.

 Take your responsibility of designing your office’s conference room seriously.
-As you can see from our fictional examples, a lot can be said about your company and the work you do based on your conference room design.
+As you can see from our fictional examples, we can say a lot about your company just looking at your conference room design.
 Use these fictional companies as inspiration for your office’s conference room design.
+Also, check out our 6 EASY STEPS TO DESIGNING A PERFECT MEETING AND CONFERENCE ROOM EBOOK